Ingredients - Franklin Farms Eggs - Lucerne 2% Milk - King Arthur All Purpose Flour

 It’s too specific.
 It also feels a little smarmy, but we see this in software products all the time.

 Users also don’t need buzzwordy value-props.
 These are appropriate in marketing copy to differentiate features.
-Within the product, however they are distracting and often disconnected from the user’s immediate goals:
+Within the product, however they are distracting and often disconnected from the user’s immediate goals.
+Imagine this in a recipe:

-Of course, if detailed specifications are critical for success, include them early in the experience (in recipes, the ingredient deck is appropriate), but make sure to use simpler versions through the experience.
+Of course, if detailed specifications are critical for success, include them early in the experience, but make sure to use simpler versions through the experience.

 The best labels are clear, concise, and neutral.
 A user baking a cake needs to know the basics.